Évry Cathedral: Ceiling and skylights

-In the center of the sloping circular roof is a three-dimensional triangle of metal tubing, with at its edges windows shuttered by movable panels, to control the level of incoming light.
+In the centre of the sloping circular roof is a three-dimensional triangle of metal tubing, with windows at its edges shuttered by movable panels, to control the level of incoming light.
 When the panels are open, the congregation below can also see the circle of trees around the roof.
 Botta described his nave as "a primary space held between the earth and the sky, a place for meditation, for silence."

 Chapel of the Blessed Sacrament

-The Chapel of the Blessed Sacrament, also called the Day Chapel, is the only chapel within the Cathedral.
+The Chapel of the Blessed Sacrament, also called the Day Chapel, is the only chapel within the cathedral.
 It is in an octagonal form, borrowed from early Christian churches such as the Basilica of San Vitale in Ravenna.
 The number eight is considered a symbol of harmony.
-The roof has a caisson or rectangular grid form, similar to those of Romanesque cathedrals and some Italian churches, such as the Pisa Cathedral.
+The roof is coffered, similar to those of Romanesque cathedrals and some Italian churches, such as Pisa Cathedral.

 The floor of the chapel has alternating rows of polished stone and dulled stone, an updated and stylised version of the labyrinth of Chartres Cathedral.

 The sculptural elements of the chapel include a modernised Virgin and Child statue, a stylised crucifix and a tabernacle made of forged iron and gilded bronze, all by the French artist Gerard Garouste.

 Setting

 Rather than standing apart from the other buildings around it, the cathedral is closely integrated with them.
-It stands just ten meters from the city hall and is directly connected with a residential and commercial building complex that contains one hundred housing units, offices and shops, that form an informal "cloister" to the cathedral.
-The cathedral is also covered with the same color brick as the surrounding buildings.
-Botta planned the heights of the cathedral cylinder (17 m to 34 m), designed to be in keeping with the height of the adjacent buildings, (12 m) to 15 m).
+It stands just ten metres from the city hall and is directly connected with a residential and commercial building complex that contains one hundred housing units, offices and shops, forming an informal "cloister" to the cathedral.
+The cathedral is also covered with the brick of the same colour as the surrounding buildings.
+Botta planned the heights of the cathedral cylinder (17 m to 34 m) to be in keeping with the height of the adjacent buildings, (12 m) to 15 m).
 He added an additional contrast between the small number of windows on the cathedral cylinder and the large and multiple windows of the adjoining buildings.

 The bells

 The cathedral has five bells, which were made at the Paccard Foundry in Annecy.
-The three largest bells are in the horizontal portion of the campanile, while the smaller bells are in the vertical portion.
+The three largest bells are in the horizontal portion of the bell tower, while the smaller bells are in the vertical portion.
 The peal is tuned to G, A, B, D, and E. The largest bell, weighing 640 kilos, is named "Mario Maria Giuditta Tobia Tomaso", the names of the family of the architect.
 The others are named for donors, and one, François-Michel, for a young priest of the diocese who died in 1984.
 The bells were rung for the first time in October 1994.